Dialogical Companion

 At the beginning you choose a lead companion and basic settings.
 This is an entry point, not a permanent lock-in.
 You can change your mind later.

-- Your persona is the starting stance only; over time the style can adapt to what helps you contain stress, regulate, and reflect.
+• Your persona is a starting point only; over time the style can adapt to what helps you orient, regulate, and reflect.

 You stay in control.
 The companion adapts to your preferences over time, but you can always change persona, language, or how "deep" you want conversations to go.